libgit2/pygit2/docs/repository.rst

              path_is_ignored, reset, revert_commit, state_cleanup, workdir,
              write_archive, set_odb, set_refdb

-   The Repository constructor only takes one argument, the path of the repository to open.
+   The Repository constructor will most commonly be called with one argument, the path of the repository to open.

    Alternatively, constructing a repository with no arguments will create a repository with no backends.
 You can use this path to create repositories with custom backends.
 Note that most operations on the repository are considered invalid and may lead to undefined behavior if attempted before providing an odb and refdb via set_odb and set_refdb.

+   Parameters:

+   path
+       The path to open - if not provided, the repository will have no backend.

+   flags
+       Flags controlling how to open the repository can optionally be provided - any combination of:

+   * GIT_REPOSITORY_OPEN_NO_SEARCH
+   * GIT_REPOSITORY_OPEN_CROSS_FS
+   * GIT_REPOSITORY_OPEN_BARE
+   * GIT_REPOSITORY_OPEN_NO_DOTGIT
+   * GIT_REPOSITORY_OPEN_FROM_ENV

    Example::